mdn/browsercompat/docs/v1/views.rst

     4. Close the table, and add an edit button.
 3. Create the Browser Compatibility section:
     1. Add The "Browser compatibility" header
-    2. For each item in meta.compat-table.tabs, create a table with the proper name ("Desktop", "Mobile")
+    2. For each item in meta.compat_table.tabs, create a table with the proper name ("Desktop", "Mobile")
     3. For each browser id in meta.compat-table.tabs.browsers, add a column with the translated browser name.